MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/software-development-view.md

 ### Geometry Data Exchange Sequence

-The sequence diagram illustrates the geometry data exchange flow between a Data Producer (e.g., a Supplier) and a Data Consumer (e.g., an OEM) for DMU Analysis collaboration:
+The sequence diagram illustrates the geometry data exchange flow between a Data Producer *Tier n+1* (e.g., a Supplier) and a Data Consumer *Tier n* (e.g., an OEM) for DMU Analysis collaboration:

 1. **Initial Geometry Creation and Publishing**: